 Browse Pilots

 This page refers to the NEW Market-to-Midtown Bikeway 2.0 (planning and design for a permanent bikeway).
-Visit the Market-to-Midtown Bikeway Pilot page to read about the existing facility that informed this project.
+Visit the Market-to-Midtown Bikeway Pilot page to read about the pilot facility that informed this project.

-Metro Smart Cities LLC, in coordination with the City of Omaha, is currently in the planning and preliminary design phase with the intent to fully design and construct a permanent bikeway alongside the Omaha Streetcar.
+Metro Smart Cities LLC, in coordination with the City of Omaha, is entering the final design phase before construction of a permanent bikeway alongside the Omaha Streetcar.

 -